-Assistant Vice President of Student Success: Dr. Carolyn Disque; csdisque793@alamancecc.edu; 336-506-4138, Main Campus: S-108

-Disability Services Coordinator: Tianna Holloway, thholloway068@alamancecc.edu; 336-506-4130; Main Campus: M-244
+Vice President of Student Services: 336-506-4138, Main Campus: S-108 Accessibility Services Coordinator: 336-506-4130; Main Campus: M-244

 Alamance Community College (the "College" or "ACC") is committed to providing an educational environment in which all employees and students, without regard to sex, sexual orientation or gender identity, have a right to work and learn free from sexual harassment and sexual violence.
 Sexual misconduct is prohibited, and the College will promptly, fairly, and impartially address complaints through its Title IX procedures or when a sexual misconduct complaint falls outside the jurisdiction of Title IX.
 The College will apply its student conduct procedures or grievance procedures as appropriate to the particular complaint.
 This policy applies to sexual misconduct that occurs within the scope of the College's educational programs and activities (both on-campus and off campus) against a person in the United States.
 The College will provide supportive measures as well as complaint resolution options to its students, applicants, and employees who are alleged victims